KevMorelli/Country-Region-City-MSSQL/README.md

 ## Installation
 - Extract Country-Region-City MSSQL.7z with 7zip
 - Open Visual Studio SQL Server Object Explorer or Microsoft SQL Server Management Studio
+- Create a database with the name you want and select it
 - Execute the scripts in the order that they appear (cities insert will take a few minutes)

 ## Data Structure